 To focus specifically on a patient’s experience, we have created a fundamental, universal patient journey.

-For patients, their journey usually begins as a typical day up until an incident leads to a diagnosis and a treatment plan.
+For patients, their journey usually begins as what’s considered a “typical” day, up until an incident leads to a diagnosis and then a treatment plan.
 All this usually ends in some kind of change to the patient’s life and then they begin a new, “reformed” life.
 This path can usually be designated to any type of condition or incident, whether it be a sore throat, Alzheimer’s disease or a sprained ankle.